Aurekana/SwBus/Assembly/README.md

 - If a hole was drilled through the reinforcement tube during step 006, place a length of heatshrink or anti-abrasion wrap over the trigger button wires to protect them from sharp edges of the aluminum tube.
 - Route the trigger button wires through the path shown in the 007 cross section.
 - While routing the wires through, assemble the Grip sub-Assembly to the Overall Assembly.
 Use reinforcement tubes as needed; this handle will be subject to large stresses during carry of the prop.

+## 008. Back of Stock Installation
+Note: 19-StockBack is also available in the STL folder as 19a-StockBack and 19b-StockBack; this is the 19-StockBack part split into two parts for printers with a not tall enough Z-height.
+19a and 19b can be printed separately and fastened together to subsitute for the single part 19.
+- Assemble 19-StockBack to the Overall Assembly.
+The prototype used a single aluminum tube through the lower reinforcement hole; two additional holes were designed in if needed.
+- Acquire two neodymium magnets ~12mm diameter by ~3mm tall.
+- Sand one face of each magnet to improve adhesion to the nickel plating.
+- Glue magnets into the slots in the 19-StockBack as shown in 008.

+## 009. Front Support Arm Installation
+- Cut two lengths of aluminum 1/2" tube to fit between 01-Front and 02-Front, to act as supports for the 2x Nylon Sleeve Bearings as shown in 009.
+Assemble the Sleeve Bearings on the aluminum tube, assembling 01-Front to 02-Front.
+- Assemble the 01-Front/02-Front assembly to the Overall Assembly.